 All SRC data used in publication or presentation must be approved by SRC prior to submission.

 SRC encourages and supports broad access to information from its outcomes databases.
-SRC’s Data Access and Dissemination Policy (D2P2) were developed to govern the use and sharing of outcomes database information with Center of Excellence (COE) and Surgeon of Excellence (SOE) program participants, outside investigators and other third parties.
+SRC’s Data Access and Dissemination Policy (D2P2) were developed to govern the use and sharing of outcomes database information with Center of Excellence (COE) and Master Surgeon (MS) program participants, outside investigators and other third parties.
 The D2P2 protects the integrity of outcomes database information, safeguards participants and patient information, and promotes timely and scientifically accurate presentation and publication of data.

 The D2P2 describes the process by which database participants and others can submit data access requests for use and dissemination.